practicalli/clojure/designing-data-structures/with-vectors-of-maps.md

                  { :ticker "ORCL" :lastTrade 21.90  :open 21.83 }])
 ```

-We can get the value of the whole data structure by refering to it by name
+We can get the value of the whole data structure by referring to it by name

 ```clojure
 portfolio